This tutorial was written on Windows 10 using WSL with an O3DE version that

 element to the entire width or height of our parent, or stretch to fit the entire

 parent.
-Note how in these modes, the offset
+Note how in these modes, the offset values change to better describe

 how you are positioning your element.